Benno-K/PublicScripts/tymus.md

   -ci   display info for config file syntax
   -c    config - prompt for creating a config file
   -e    override EHLO from config
+  -l     list config files in config directory
   -v    be verbose
   -h    display this text
 ```

 ### Notes on options
-- [configfile] (optional positional) — path or profile filename to use (resolved relative to `~/.config/tymus/` if you pass a profile name).
+- [configfile] (optional positional) <br/> path or profile filename to use (resolved relative to `~/.config/tymus/` if you pass a profile name)
-- -4 / -6 — force IPv4 or IPv6 respectively.
+- -4 / -6 <br/> force IPv4 or IPv6 respectively
-- -a — process ALL config files found (useful for running the same check/send against all profiles).
+- -a <br/> process ALL config files found (useful for running the same check/send against all profiles)
-- -ci — show config-file syntax help (prints the exact permitted keys and examples).
+- -ci <br/> show config-file syntax help (prints the exact permitted keys and examples)
-- -c — prompt to create a config file (interactive helper).
+- -c <br/> prompt to create a config file (interactive helper).
-- -e — override the `ehlo` value from the config on the command line.
+- -e <br/> override the `ehlo` value from the config on the command line
+- -l <br/> list all the configuration files in the configuration directory
-- -v — verbose mode.
+- -v <br/> verbose mode
-- -h — display help (the usage text above).
+- -h <br/> display help (the usage text above)

 ### Configuration options info
 #### Example: the `-ci` output as shown by the script